Skip to main content

 Savannah

-As the first planned city in the United States, Savannah is one of the best historical places to visit in the U.S. You’ll find incredible architecture throughout the city’s planned grid layout that ranges from Colonial-style to Greek and Gothic Revival.
+As the first planned city in the United States, Savannah Georgia is one of the best historical places to visit in the U.S. You’ll find incredible architecture throughout the city’s planned grid layout that ranges from Colonial-style to Greek and Gothic Revival.
 According to Savannah.com, “more than 40 percent of 2,500 buildings inventoried in Savannah have architectural or historical significance.”

 When it comes to historic neighborhoods, it’s hard to beat Savannah’s Historic Landmark District, the largest National Historic Landmark District in the entire nation.
 This downtown neighborhood includes 22 park squares; the Telfair Museum, the oldest public art museum in the South; and the Georgia State Railroad Museum.
 Monuments, war forts, restored centuries-old mansions, and cobblestone streets all allow you to soak up the city’s history.
 Spanish moss lines this neighborhood’s homes and parks, including the 30-acre Forsyth Park, which dates back to the 1840s.